JetBrains/kotlin-mobile-docs/topics/add-dependencies.md

 This issue applies only to the shared iOS source set.
 The IDE will correctly support all the other code.

-> All KMM projects created with the KMM Project Wizard support the hierarchical structure and can also have this issue.
+> All projects created with the KMM Project Wizard support the hierarchical structure and can also have this issue.
 >
 {type="note"}